Biacco42/Ergo42/README.md

 ## Flash QMK Firmware

-QMK firmware for Ergo42 now abilable on [this repo](https://github.com/Biacco42/qmk_firmware).
+QMK firmware for Ergo42 now abilable on [this repo at ergo42 branch](https://github.com/Biacco42/qmk_firmware/tree/ergo42).
 This document doesn't cover how to build QMK.
 Prease refer to [QMK documents](https://docs.qmk.fm/).

 Conntect the keyboard by usb cable to PC and run